Battle of Ambon: 31 January

 It is not clear who authorised the surrender.
-There was no immediate response from the Japanese, and – in a meeting with company commanders – Kapitz and Tieland ordered the Dutch troops to recommence fighting.
+There was no immediate response from the Japanese, and – in a meeting with company commanders – Kapitz and Tieland ordered the Dutch troops to commence fighting.
 However, when Tieland and the company commanders returned to their positions, they found that their troops had been taken prisoner, and they were forced to surrender.

 The first land attack on Laha occurred on the afternoon of 31 January.
-An Australian platoon north-east of the airfield was attacked by a stronger Japanese force, which it repelled.
+An Australian platoon northeast of the airfield was attacked by a stronger Japanese force, which it repelled.
 Japanese forces were also approaching the town of Ambon from the south west.
-At about 04:00pm on 31 January, the Japanese captured the town, including an Australian casualty clearing unit.
+At about 16:00 on 31 January the Japanese captured the town, including an Australian casualty clearing unit.

 1 February

 Several Japanese attacks were launched simultaneously on 1 February: